syncfusion-content/maui-docs/MAUI/Rating/Appearance-Customization.md

 # Appearance Customization in .NET MAUI Rating (SfRating)

-We can customize the rated and unrated fill Color, Stroke and Stroke thickness using the following properties of [`SfRatingSettings`].
+We can customize the rated and unrated fill color, stroke and stroke thickness using the following properties of [`SfRatingSettings`].

 * [`RatedFill`]
 * [`UnratedFill`]